Things to do at Amsterdam Beach

 The beach at IJmuiden is a fantastic spot for sports and nature lovers.
 While enjoying the breeze, sit back and watch the massive cruise ships and boats pass by.
 But don’t forget the birds!
 At the piers, you can spot birds rarely sighted at other places on the Dutch coastline.
 Look out for sandpipers, seagulls, plovers, rock pipits, turnstones, cormorants, gannets, and red-tailed godwits.
 If you are lucky, you could see a curved sandpiper, a golden plover or a small sandpiper, and even the occasional owl.
 Check the bird protection society’s guide for all the species to spot.

-Appreciate the culture of North Holland
+Appreciate culture

 Culture lovers heading to Amsterdam Beach will be pleasantly surprised at the number of options available.
 Country Estate Beeckestijn, an 18th-century summer residence in Velsen-Zuid, is rich in history and features a massive, unique landscaped garden perfect for a midday stroll.
 Those interested in WWII history can visit Forteiland IJmuiden, a UNESCO World Monument, on one of the days that it opens to the public or perhaps book a private group tour.
 Have a read of our culture guide to Amsterdam Beach for more.